 If you want two complete sentences to be independent clauses but don't want to use a conjunction, the correct punctuation mark is the semicolon (I want to go; I want to stay).

-Do you know your homonyms?
-Test your knowledge of the linguistic soundalikes with this quiz at HowStuffWorks.
+Is your office decorum up to par?
+Test your knowledge of workplace etiquette with this quiz at HowStuffWorks.

 More Great Links

 - Comma Usage -- A Few Basic Guidelines.
 University Writing Center.
 School of Liberal Arts.
 Indiana University.
 May 2008.
 (Aug.
 29, 2011) http://www.iupui.edu/~uwc/pdf/comma%20usage%20a%20few.pdf

 - For Example.
 My English Teacher.
 (Aug.
 30, 2011) http://www.myenglishteacher.net/forexample.html